-Please note that you'll have to pay for this call.
-Collect calls cannot be accepted, and these services are not available through the tollfree number given above.
+Please note that you will have to pay for this call.
+Collect calls cannot be accepted, and these services are not available through the toll-free number given above.

-If you're hearing-impaired, you may call 1-800-730-8913, which is a toll-free TDD number at the Information Center.
+If you are hearing-impaired, you may call 1-800-730-8913, which is a toll-free TDD number at the Information Center.
 Call this number for help with any federal student aid questions you may have.